 I cannot quite see how this works, but

-'general' could be 'lee' (Robert E. Lee - US revolutionary commander) and 'lee' is present in the answer.
+'general' could be 'lee' (Robert E. Lee - US revolutionary commander) and 'lee' is located in the answer.

-'like' could be 'y' ('y' can be similar in meaning to 'like') and 'y' is present in the answer.
+'like' could be 'y' ('y' can be similar in meaning to 'like') and 'y' is located in the answer.

-The remaining letters 'st' is a valid word which might be clued in a way I don't understand.
+The remaining letters 'st' is a valid word which might be clued in a way I don't see.

 This may be the basis of clue (or it may be nonsense).